 Frequently Asked Questions

-Choose welding wire diameter by matching your material thickness, joint design considerations, and desired weld penetration depth; then verify welding wire types, wire feed speed, material compatibility, and shielding gas selection for control.
+Choose welding wire diameter by matching your material thickness, joint design, welding position, and desired penetration.
+Then confirm your wire feed speed, contact tip, drive rolls, and shielding gas match that wire size.

 Conclusion